The birds and the bees? How Hitchcock’s 1963 horror uses birds as punctuation, punishment, and symbols of the unsayable.

 Mitch is the flame that lures women to Bodega Bay.
 However, their success as sexual and romantic partners depends on his mother.

 Melanie’s arrival in town stirs up this conflict and insecurity.
-Of course, the real kicker is the striking visual similarity between her and Lydia.
+Of course, the real kicker is her striking visual similarity to Lydia.
 They’re lookalikes separated by age, and drawn together by their desire for Mitch.

 Similarly, Mitch puts Annie and Melanie in conflict as soon as they meet.
 The pointed conversation when Melanie asks for directions is typical of their interactions: characters say one thing, yet they – and we – hear what remains unsaid as clear as day.